fluent/fluentd-docs-gitbook/container-deployment/docker-compose.md

 The `logging` section (check [Docker Compose documentation](https://docs.docker.com/compose/compose-file/#/logging)) of `web` container specifies [Docker Fluentd Logging Driver](https://docs.docker.com/engine/admin/logging/fluentd/) as a default container logging driver.
-All the logs from `web` container will automatically be forwarded to `host:port` specified by `fluentd-address`.
+All the logs from the `web` container will automatically be forwarded to `host:port` specified by `fluentd-address`.